phenopolis/pheno4j/README.md

 ### Update config file to reference your input data ###
 In the conf folder of the extracted zip above, update config.properties to reference your input data.
 ### Run the GraphDatabaseBuilder ###
-This step will take all the input data and build csv files, which are then build into a Neo4j database using their ImportTool.
+This step will take all the input data and build csv files, which are then built into a Neo4j database using their ImportTool.
+Constraints and Indexes are then created.
 In the lib folder of the extracted zip above, run the following:
 ```
 java -cp *:../conf/ com.graph.db.GraphDatabaseBuilder